Satisfactory Academic Progress (SAP) Policy For Clock Hour Certificate Programs

 To receive federal financial aid for attendance at Nebraska Methodist College, students are required to make academic progress toward completion of a degree or certificate.
 Satisfactory progress for a clock hour program is evaluated at the point when the student successfully completes the scheduled clock hours for each payment period.
 Below are the detailed requirements that must be met and a description of the consequences if they are not met.

-This policy applies to all federal and state aid programs, including Pell Grant, SEOG Grant, Federal Work-Study, Perkins Loan, Stafford Loan, PLUS Loan, and the Nebraska Opportunity Grant program.
-In addition, NMC applies this policy to determine eligibility for Methodist Grant funds.
+This policy applies to all federal and state aid programs, including Federal Pell Grant, Federal SEOG Grant, Federal Work-Study, Federal Direct Loans (Subsidized, Unsubsidized and PLUS), and the Nebraska Opportunity Grant program.
+In addition, NMC applies this policy to determine eligibility for Methodist Grant funds and NMC scholarships.

-To be considered eligible for the financial aid programs named above, a student must be meeting all of the following conditions:
+To be considered eligible for the financial aid programs named above, a student must meet all of the following conditions:

 1. Qualitative - Grade Point Average